hamzajuzer10/NetworkStoreOptimisation/README.md

     m) max_LSOA_dist_km: 5 Calculates the LSOAs to be included in the drivetime matrix for potential OA locations (only used if OSRM is used),

     n) top_stores: 1 Calculates the top n new stores to be opened based on predicted demand.
 Takes store cannibalisation into account.

+    o) scaling_factor: 0.14 applies a scaling factor to the output demand turnover prediction

    The output of this function is a list with keys representing the region codes.
 The value for each region code key is a list with 1 key/value: key: "Gravity_model_store_predictions" and it holds a dataframe with cols: store, demand